Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Methodology

 Finally, define the clique energy $J_K$ for all $K \in \mli{CLQ}$ by the linear combination

 Summing this relation over all $K \in \mli{CLQ}$ yields

 Define then the final BM energy function $z \mapsto E(z)$ by

-For any $z \in \mli{CONF}$, the associated registration $f= \fun{map}(z)$ verifies $\fun{match}(f) = \fun{Ematch}(z), \fun{over}(f) = \fun{Eover}(z)$, $\fun{stab}(f) = \fun{Estab}(z)$, $\fun{flip}(f) = \fun{Eflip}(z)$.
+For any $z \in \mli{CONF}$, the associated registration $f= \fun{map}(z)$ verifies $\fun{match}(f) = E_{\text{match}}(z), \fun{over}(f) = E_{\text{over}}(z)$, $\fun{stab}(f) = E_{\text{stab}}(z)$, $\fun{flip}(f) = E_{\text{flip}}(z)$.
 By weighted linear combination of these equalities, and due to \eqref{e:sumJK}, we obtain for all configurations $z \in \mli{CONF}$, $E(z) = \fun{cost}(f)$ when $f= \fun{map}(z)$ or, equivalently, when $z= \fun{range}(f)$.

-\subsection{Test Set of 100 Synthetic Image Pairs}
+\subsubsection{Test Set of 100 Synthetic Image Pairs}

 As shown above, the minimization of $\fun{cost}(f)$ over all registrations $f \in \mli{MAP}$ is equivalent to seeking BM configurations $z \in \mli{CONF}$ with minimal energy $E(z)$.
 We have implemented this minimization of $E(z)$ by the long term asynchronous dynamics of the BM just defined.
 This algorithm was designed for the registration of image pairs exhibiting no cell division, and was, therefore, implemented after the automatic reduction of the generic registration problem, as indicated earlier.
-We have tested this specialized registration algorithm on a set BENCH$_{100}$ of 100 pairs of successive images of simulated cell colonies exhibiting no cell divisions.
-These 100 image pairs were extracted from the benchmark set BENCH6 of synthetic image sequence described in section \secref{s:synthetic}.
+We have tested this specialized registration algorithm on a set of 100 pairs of successive images of simulated cell colonies exhibiting no cell divisions.
+These 100 image pairs were extracted from the benchmark set BENCH6 of synthetic image sequence described in \secref{s:synthetic}.
 The 100 pairs of cell sets $B$, $B_+$ had sizes $N = \card(B) = \card(B_+)$ ranging from 80 to 100 cells.
 For each test pair $B$, $B_+$, each target window $W(j)$ typically contained 30 to 40 cells.
 The set $\mli{CONF}$ of configurations had huge cardinality ranging from $10^{130}$ to $10^{160}$.
 But the average number of neighbors of a cell was around 4 to 5.

-\subsection{Implementation of BM minimization for $\fun{cost}(f)$}
+\subsubsection{Implementation of BM minimization for $\fun{cost}(f)$}